 Red Special: Brian May’s guitar history and characteristics

-Red Special, is the name of the mythical guitar of Brian May, Queen’s guitarist, which was built by him together with his father, we will tell you its history and secrets.
+Red Special is the name of the mythical guitar of Brian May, Queen’s guitarist, which was built by him together with his father, we tell you its history and secrets.

 Why did Brian May build the Red Special?

-It was 1963, and Brian May, then 16, had an acoustic guitar that his parents had given him, which he still keeps today.
-But to play the music he wanted, he needed an electric guitar.
-Unfortunately, his family did not have the money to buy a Fender Stratocaster or a Gibson.
+It was 1963, Brian May at that time was 16 years old and played an acoustic guitar that his parents had given him, which he still has today.
+But to play the music he wanted he needed an electric guitar.
+Unfortunately, his family couldn’t afford a Fender Stratocaster or a Gibson Les Paul.

 What is the name of Brian May’s guitar?

-The name of Brian May‘s electric guitar is Red Special, but he also has other nicknames such as the Old Lady and The Fireplace, since it was made with a part of a home from an old house.
+The name of Brian May‘s electric guitar is Red Special, but it also has other nicknames such as The Old Lady and also The Fireplace, since it was made with a part of a hearth from an old house.

-One of the most surprising things about this guitar is that it was made with, for the most part, recycled materials that the Mays had on hand, using rudimentary and simple tools that they had.
+One of the most amazing things about this guitar is that it was made mostly from recycled materials that the Mays had on hand, using rudimentary and simple tools.

-With the exception of the frets and pegs they bought at a store near the house, everything was designed and manufactured by them.
-The bridge, tremolo, and other pieces were made by them.
-The pickups were initially made by May, but later they bought the definitive Burns pickups, which Brian rewound and modified.
+With the exception of the frets and the pegs of the guitar, which were bought at a store near the house, all the components were designed and manufactured by Harold and Brian May.
+The bridge, tremolo, and other pieces were made by themselves.
+The guitar pickups were initially made by them, but later they bought the definitive ones, three Burns pickups which Brian rewound and modified.

 A recycling product

-The main materials with which the guitar was built were things they had on hand.
-Guitar neck is made from wood from an old fireplace mantel that was over 100 years old at the time.
-Tremolo lever cap and inlays are made with buttons and a knitting needle from the musician’s mother.
-Parts of an old table were used for the body.
-For the binding of the body, they used white plastic from some shelves.
+The main materials with which the guitar was built were things that they had on hand.
+The neck of the guitar is constructed from the wood of an old mantelpiece that was over 100 years old at the time.
+Also, the guitar’s inlays and tremolo lever cap are made with buttons and a knitting needle from the musician’s mother.
+For the body of the instrument they used parts of an old table.
+For the binding of the guitar body, they used white plastic from some shelves.

-Although the fact that the majority of the guitar was made by hand and with recycled materials is really remarkable, probably the most surprising and admirable thing is the quality and the avant-garde designs and concepts with which the Red Lady was built.
+Although the fact that most of the guitar was made by hand and with recycled materials is really remarkable; Probably the most surprising and admirable is the quality, design and cutting-edge concepts with which the Red Lady was built.

-Undoubtedly the first example of the high level of innovation and engineering that this iconic guitar has is the roller bridge and zero fret to minimize friction when using the tremolo.
-In this way the tuning is not affected by sudden tension changes caused by the “lever”.
+The first example of the high level of innovation and engineering that goes into this iconic guitar is the roller bridge and zero fret to minimize friction when using the tremolo.
+In this way, the tuning of the guitar is not affected by sudden changes in tension due to “leverage”.

-Another excellent example is the 24 frets it has.
-Something very rare back then, and even today considering it has a scale of only 24 inches.
+Another excellent example is the 24 frets that the guitar has.
+Something very rare then, and even today considering that it has a scale of only 24 inches.

-The variety of audios on the Red Special remains remarkable even today.
-With three ON/OFF switches – on and off – and three independent Phase / Out of Phase switches for each of the three pickups, they deliver a variety of exceptional tones.
-In this way you can achieve Stratocaster-like audio by connecting a single pickup or the combination of neck and middle, while connecting all three can achieve the gain of a Les Paul.
+The variety of audio on the Red Special guitar remains remarkable even today.
+Featuring three ON/OFF switches and three independent Phase / Out of Phase switches for each of the guitar’s three pickups, they provide a variety of exceptional tones.
+In this way you can achieve sounds similar to a Strat by connecting a single pickup or the neck and middle combination, while when connecting all three you can achieve the gain of a Les Paul.

 Red Special, a unique guitar for an extraordinary guitarist

-Brian May‘s signature audio comes from this unique guitar connected to the Normal channel of a Vox AC30, Sixpense’s coin instead of a pick, and of course Brian’s fingers.
+Brian May‘s signature audio comes from this unique guitar plugged into the Normal channel of a Vox AC30, the Sixpense coin for a pick, and of course Brian’s fingers.

-May made this whole guitar with specs to his own liking and desire, for example one of the things he looked for was to achieve coupling or feedback.
-Brian confesses that playing with it fascinates him.
-For this, he was inspired after seeing Jeff Beck playing live and making different sounds simply by moving the guitar in front of the amplifier.
+May made this whole guitar to the specifications of his own taste and desire, for example, one of the things he looked for was feedback.
+Brian has confessed that playing with it fascinates him.
+For this he was inspired after seeing Jeff Beck playing live and making different sounds simply by moving the guitar in front of the amplifier.
 He wanted an instrument that was alive and interacted with him and the air around him.

-Brian has used the Red Special almost exclusively and uniquely on Queen albums and live performances since the band’s inception in the early 1970s.
-Virtually all of Queen’s songs are recorded on this instrument, with the exception of Crazy Little thing called love, which used the old and effective Telecaster and some tracks recorded with acoustic guitars.
+Brian has used the Red Special almost exclusively and uniquely on Queen albums and in live performances since the band’s inception in the early 1970s.
+Virtually all Queen songs are recorded on this instrument except from Crazy Little Thing Called Love, which used the effective old Telecaster guitar and some tracks recorded with acoustic guitars.

-Brian has said several times that when he started touring, a friend of his who was a journalist told him not to take the Red Special.
-The guitarist told him that he couldn’t, that if he didn’t wear it, a part of him would be missing.
+Brian has told several times that when he started touring, a friend of his who was a journalist told him not to take the Red Special.
+The guitarist told him that he couldn’t, that if he didn’t take it, a part of him was missing.
 Fortunately, the “Old Lady” has survived all those trips, remaining in excellent functional condition.

 Construction of the Red Special

-Building the guitar was arduous and difficult work.
+Building the guitar was hard and difficult work.
 Brian May himself has said that they did not have sophisticated tools.
-The few they had were simple household tools, such as chisels, penknives, sandpaper, etc., and in some cases they had to build their own specific tools in order to move forward with the construction.
+The few they did have were simple household tools, such as chisels, penknives, sandpaper, etc., and even, in some cases, he and his father had to build their own specific tools themselves in order to proceed with the construction.

-An anecdote told by the musician that illustrates how difficult the process was was that while working on the oak of the guitar body, Brian, using the chisel, damaged part of the wood.
-The teenage guitarist got so frustrated and angry that he threw everything out the window, then calmer, went back to work.
+An anecdote told by the musician that illustrates how difficult the process was was the time that while working on the oak of the guitar body, Brian damaged part of the wood using the chisel.
+The teenage guitarist got so frustrated and angry that he threw everything out the window, then, calmer, went back to work.

-Another example that May has mentioned is that for the neckpocket, the part of the body where the neck fits, and the heel of the neck, the part that is inserted into the body, all the tools he used were a penknife and sandpaper.
+Another example that May has commented on is that for the neckpocket of the guitar, the part of the body where the neck is embedded, and for the heel of the neck, the part that is inserted into the body, all the tools he used were a penknife and a sandpaper.

-The Red Special, also known as The Fireplace or The Old Lady, is a guitar with a mahogany neck with an oak fingerboard screwed to a hollow body composed of oak, pressed wood and an aesthetic sheet of mahogany. and double binding.
+The Red Special also known as The Fireplace or The Old Lady, is a guitar with a mahogany neck with an oak fretboard screwed to a hollow body made of oak, pressed wood, an aesthetic mahogany veneer and double border.

-It has a short 24 “scale and 24 frets without considering the zero fret -Zero Fret-.
+Brian May’s guitar has a short scale of 24″ and 24 frets without considering the zero fret.
 It has a tremolo system and a roller bridge designed by Brian and his father, which works perfectly.

-The pickups are three Burns Tri-Sonic with independent activation and switches that allow connecting them in phase or out of phase giving a large amount of available audio.
+The guitar’s pickups are three Burns Tri-Sonic with independent activation and switches that allow them to be connected in phase or out of phase, giving a large amount of available audio.

 Neck of the Red Special

-Red Special neck was made from wood from a mantelpiece.
-This plank was approximately 100 years old, more than enough time for a good parking and drying of the wood without question.
-The wood was a mahogany that was moth-eaten, however Brian and Harold May saw the potential that ancient wood had.
+The neck of the Red Special was made from mahogany from a mantelpiece.
+This plank of wood was approximately 100 years old, more than enough time for a good parking and drying of the wood without question.
+The wood was a moth-eaten mahogany, however Brian and Harold May saw the potential in that ancient wood.

-Neck profile was hand-crafted into the shape desired by Brian, a job made difficult by the age and quality of the wood.
-The guitarist explained that the holes made by bugs were covered with matches and a layer of Rustin’s Plastic Coating.
+Neck profile of the guitar was worked by hand until Brian desired shape, a job made difficult by the age and quality of the wood.
+The guitarist has explained that the holes made by bugs were covered with matches and a layer of Rustin’s Plastic Coating.

-Regarding the tensioner or web, Brian and Harold heated one end of a steel rod, then bent it into a hook.
-Said hook is screwed into the side of the guitar body, while the rest of the bar goes through the neck to the end of the headstock.
+For the guitar’s truss rod, Brian and Harold heated one end of a steel rod, then bent it into a hook.
+This hook is screwed into the heel of the guitar neck, while the rest of the bar goes through the neck to the headstock.

 Fingerboard of the “Fireplace”

-The neck has an oak fingerboard or fretboard painted black, simulating ebony which is a precious and very expensive wood.
-It has 24 frets, something very innovative and even today it is still strange, especially when you consider that the guitar is built with a short scale of only 24 inches.
-The instrument still retains the original frets, at least that was until 2014, the year the Queen guitarist told about it in an interview with Absolute Radio.
+The neck has an oak fretboard painted black, simulating ebony.
+Oak is a light-colored wood, not widely used for guitar fingerboards.
+In contrast, ebony is a premium and very expensive wood.
+It has 24 frets, something very innovative and even today it is still rare considering that the guitar is built with a short scale of only 24 inches.
+The guitar still retains the original frets, at least that’s how it was until 2014, the year in which the Queen guitarist told Absolute Radio in an interview.

-The radius is 7.25 “, like the Fenders of the time.
-Each of the inlays or are mother-of-pearl buttons that his mother gave her.
-May, giving it a personal touch, decided to position them in an original way: two dots on fret 7 and 19 and three on 12 and 24.
+The fretboard radius is 7.25″, like the Fender of the time.
+Each of the inlays on the guitar neck are mother-of-pearl buttons given to him by his mother.
+Brian May, giving it a personal touch, decided to position them in an original way: two dots on the 7th and 19th frets and three on the 12th and 24th.

-Another incredible detail of Brian May‘s ingenuity and innovation is that instead of a standard nut, he incorporated a zero fret along with a Bakelite string guide, similar to a nut so that the strings slide well when using the tremolo.
+Another incredible piece of Brian May‘s ingenuity and innovation is that instead of a standard nut, he incorporated a zero fret along with a Bakelite string guide, similar to a nut so that the strings glide smoothly when using the tremolo.
 In 2005, the “Old Lady” has received a new zero fret.

 Headstock of the “Old Lady”